 It’s no secret that blogging is a core digital marketing tactic for a lot of smart businesses.
 According to Ahrefs, most marketers use content to generate leads and drive results, not to mention bolster search engine optimization (SEO), thought leadership, and social sharing efforts.
 Simply put, blog content is great for educating audiences, building your brand, engaging customers, and generating quality leads.

-However, it’s often a forward-facing strategy focused on “what can we add” and “what can we publish next” and rarely on “what can we improve” or “what no longer serves us.”
-According to the Content Marketing Institute, 80 percent of marketing content goes unused by sales teams, either because it’s irrelevant or hard to find.
-It’s important to take the time to look back and assess the existing content that lives on your blog, much of which may be out-of-date, under-performing, or irrelevant to your business goals and objectives.
+However, blogging is often a forward-facing strategy.
+It’s easy for marketers to focus on “what can we publish next” instead of “what can we improve” or “what no longer serves us.”
+According to the Content Marketing Institute, 80 percent of marketing content is either irrelevant or hard to find.
+It’s important to look back and assess the existing content that lives on your blog, much of which may be out-of-date, under-performing, or irrelevant to your business goals and objectives.

-Like a health check-up, conducting regular blog content audits can improve the long-term performance of your website as well as your overall content strategy.
-Understand the value a content audit can bring and a few best practices for updating your blog.
+Like a health check-up, auditing past blog content and conducting regular post updates can improve the long-term performance of your website as well as your overall content strategy.
+Let’s break down how blog audits work and a few best practices for updating your blog posts.

 - Which content is performing best?

 - Where to focus your future efforts?